-Parents/guardians can choose to report their child's absence in advance, or by 10 a.m. for the current day.
-Any future day attendance can be reported 24/7.
+Parents/guardians must report student absences in advance.
+The attendance line is accessible 24/7.
 The system allows you to report up to a maximum of 5 consecutive days of absence.
 Beyond that, please contact the school directly.
-If you have last minute attendance to report for the current day and it is after the 10:20 a.m. cut-off time, please contact the school.
-The program will not allow you to report previous day absences.
 For more Information, please go to attendance.ddsb.ca.
 Absences can be reported as follows:

 - 1. Toll Free Number 1-844-350-2646

 - 2. Website: attendance.ddsb.ca

-- 3. Cell Phone App: The DDSB's SchoolMessenger program (https://go.schoolmessenger.ca), will start on the first day of the 2019-2020 school year.
-Information will be emailed to parents/guardians summer 2018 with instructions on how to create a new account and download the mobile app (available for Android and iOS).
-Information will also be posted on the attendance.ddsb.ca webpage as well.
-If you previously used the old 'Safe Arrival' app you will have to download the new app and create a NEW account to report absences online.
+- 3. Cell Phone App: The DDSB's SchoolMessenger program (https://go.schoolmessenger.ca)